 Mobile applications are the preferred mechanism for data entry.
-Mobile devices should be fully charged at the beginning of each field day, whenever possible.
+Data should be entered into the protocol-specific application as they are being collected, whenever possible, to minimize data transcription error and improve data quality.
+For detailed instructions on protocol-specific data entry into mobile devices, see the NEON Internal Sampling Support Library (SSL).
+Mobile devices should be synced at the end of each field day, where possible; alternatively, devices should be synced immediately upon return to the Domain Support Facility.
 However, given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
 Paper datasheets should be carried along with the mobile devices to sampling locations at all times.

+Surveys are conducted either with by an individual making and recording the observations or as a team of two.
+If working in a team, only one technician shall provide the field observations and the second technician shall record the data.